jlegdev/todo-web-app/README.md

 - The second is the category module, its lazy loaded when routing on Category View.

 Components follow the container / presentation design

+# Possible evolution
+- Use datepicker on task new / edit components.
+Put a minimal date value to today in html and using form Validator
+- Allow drag and drop on tasks list to handle the task finish's statu using Angular Drag and Drop
+- Implement on home page a panel displaying the tasks that will soon expire.